pro-vagrant/songs-app-sinatra/README.md

-Songs for kids - sinatra app
+Songs for kids - Sinatra app
 ============================

 How to run the application?